ninjaguardian/Fontifier/README.md

 5. Play RUMBLE!

 ## Use your own font
-Take any .ttf or .otf font file and place it in the UserData\Fontifier folder.
-Then, use MODUI to select it.
+Take any .ttf or .otf font file and place it in the UserData\Fontifier\fonts folder.
+Then, use RumbleModUI to select it.

 ## Help And Other Resources
 Get help and find other resources in the [Modding Discord](https://discord.gg/fsbcnZgzfa)